asherp/hourly/docs/btcpayserver.md

 ### Setup

 First you will need to register and create a store on a `BTCPay server`.
-There are a few free ones [listed on btcpayserver.org](https://docs.btcpayserver.org/deployment/thirdpartyhosting), but please use caution when choosing a free service, as there are trade privacy trade-offs to consider.
-For maximum privacy and security, you can host one yourself.
+There are a few free ones [listed on btcpayserver.org](https://docs.btcpayserver.org/deployment/thirdpartyhosting), but please use caution when choosing a free service, as there are privacy trade-offs to consider.
+For maximum privacy and security, host one yourself.

 Once you've chosen a server, connect a bitcoin wallet to your new store.
 This can be done in your store's general settings, under `Derivation Scheme`, where you provide your wallet's `xpubkey` - BTCPay Server uses this key to generate a unique payment address for every invoice issued.